philip-khor/blogdown_source/content/post/2018-08-25-exploring-ge14-results-with-python.md

 * **Voting behaviour by age**:
     + Not very clear pattern for age - at least not with the boxplot
     + PAS wins in 'younger' constituencies (higher pct 21-30, 31-40)
-    + PAS wins are very uniform in terms of age and ethnicity demographics!
+    + PAS wins are very uniform in terms of age and ethnicity demographics

 ```python